Streptococcus sanguinis: Genome

 The complete genomic sequence of S. sanguinis was determined in 2007 by laboratories at Virginia Commonwealth University.
 The genome spans 2,388,435 bp and is larger than most of the other 21 streptococcal genomes that have been sequenced.
 The GC content of the S. sanguinis genome is 43.4% (higher than the GC contents of other streptococci).
 The genome encodes 2,274 predicted proteins, 61 tRNAs, and four rRNA operons.
 About 22% of the open reading frames are conserved hypothetical proteins (present in multiple species but having unknown functions), and approximately 645 of the predicted proteins were confirmed by mass spectrometry.

 Natural genetic transformation

 S. sanguinis is naturally competent for genetic transformation.
 Natural genetic transformation is a sexual process involving DNA transfer from one bacterial cell to another through the intervening medium, and the integration of the donor sequence into the recipient genome by homologous recombination.

 Essential gene identification

 All essential genes are examined in S. sanguinis.
-Essential genes are indispensable genes for organisms to grow and reproduce progeny under certain environment.
+Essential genes are those indispensable for organisms to grow and reproduce under certain environments.
 The use of metabolic networks to study all essential genes as a whole indicates that essential genes are related to the biological functions of genetic information processing, cell envelope and energy production.
 An essential genes database (ePath) for >4000 bacterial species is developed based on this finding.